Do barbecues actually melt contact lenses?

-Shockingly, one of the most common questions that contact lens wearers wearers ask Optometrists is whether their lenses could melt into their eyes when using a BBQ grill.
+Amazingly, one of the most common questions that contact lens wearers ask Optometrists is whether their lenses could melt onto their eyes when using a BBQ grill.
 Looking for a quick answer to this “burning” question?
 Well, here it is: no.

 If you want a more detailed explanation, then you’ve come to the right place.
 This post will explore why this question has become such a 'hot' topic in recent years and why you need not fear grilling ribs outdoors.

-Like most other myths in our tech-savvy 21st century, fears over contact lenses melting while barbequing began on the internet.
+Like many myths in our tech-savvy 21st century, fears over contact lenses melting while barbequing began on the internet.
 Although we don’t know who started this rumour or where it began, we do know that a Facebook post went viral in 2013 with the following message:

 A 21 year old guy had worn a pair of contact lenses during a barbecue party.(An event or meal at which food is cooked outdoors over an open grill or fire).
 While barbecuing he stared at the fire charcoals continuously for 2-3 minutes.
 After a few minutes, he started to scream for help and moved rapidly, jumping up and down.
 No one in the party knew why he was doing this?